-Side A: Klimaatzaak (Ngo)
+Side A: Klimaatzaak

 Side B: Federal Regional Government of Belgium

 Core objectives: Seeking to force federal and regional governments to act to reduce greenhouse gas emissions

 From February 2019 through March 2020, the parties submitted their main conclusions and final conclusions.
 In their main conclusions, the plaintiffs seek a Court injunction directing the government to reduce emissions 42 to 48% in 2025 and at least 55 to 65% in 2030.
 Oral arguments were heard from March 16 to 26, 2021.
-According to news reports, a decision is expected before summer.

 On June 17, 2021, the Brussels Court of First Instance held that the Belgium government breached its duty of care by failing to take necessary measures to prevent the harmful effects of climate change, but declined to set specific reduction targets on separation of powers grounds.